Abir-Ashab/Cookie/README.md

-Certainly!
-Below is the updated README with the explanation of all four cookie flags included:

----

 # Cookie Handling Demo

 This project demonstrates handling cookies and managing cross-origin requests between a frontend and a backend using cookies.